-A new travelling exhibit, The Landscape Architecture of Lawrence Halprin, now open at the National Building Museum in Washington, DC, is a celebration of the life and work of this influential landscape architect, coinciding with the centennial of his birth.
+A new travelling exhibit, The Landscape Architecture of Lawrence Halprin, now open through April 16 at the National Building Museum in Washington, DC, is a celebration of the life and work of this influential landscape architect, coinciding with the centennial of his birth.
 Halprin was influenced by the social relief programs of the New Deal and the Modernism period that followed to create environments that improve the urban experience and reflect the needs and involvement of city dwellers.
 The exhibit was organized and curated by Charles A. Birnbaum (LF ’98) read more

 As part of the sensory media lab workshop, David Molander (LF '17) led 80 students to investigate sections of Gund Hall by photographically mapping according to his specially developed method.
 From the material they collected, he presents a large scale collage that is a photographic anatomical image of Gund Hall and its different parts.
 An accompanying video shows the process behind the work–from students collecting the material to the composition and decision making that determined the final result.